Fleury

 Roundness

-Brilliant golden color, nose of honey and acacia.
-Ample and generous mouth, remarkably expressive and fresh.
-A chiseled wine, with a great tension and a touch of salinity.
+Brilliant gold color, honey and acacia nose.
+Full, generous palate, remarkably expressive and fresh.
+A chiselled wine with great tension and a hint of salinity.

 Discover the DNA of this wine